aktau/aktau.github.com/content/posts/014-neovim-encoding-files-buffers-and-you.md

 buffer and try again.
 This is a decent strategy, and we could make it even better.

-As mentioned above, `vimconv_T` has a field called `vc_expand` which records a factor by which a byte stream can expand if converted with said parameters.
-As we can see in `convert_setup()` above.
-Example: for latin-1 this factor is 2.
-Meaning that by allocating a buffer twice as large, there would be no risk of receiving `E2BIG`.
-This is incidentally also the size used for the allocation in the current incarnation of `string_convert_ext()`:
+As mentioned above, `vimconv_T` has a seemingly unused field called `vc_expand` which records a factor by which a byte stream can expand if converted with said parameters.
+Check it out in `convert_setup()`'s code above.
+Example: for latin-1 to UTF-8 this factor is 2.
+Meaning that by allocating a buffer twice as large as the input buffer, there would be no risk of receiving `E2BIG`.
+This is incidentally also the size passed to `xmalloc()` in the current incarnation of `string_convert_ext()`:

 ~~~
 #!c